 It’s not healthy to be fixated on competitors’ offerings, but being aware of their pricing can inform a competitive sales strategy.
 For example, if you discover your prices are similar, then consider implementing a price-matching strategy that guarantees a lower price to your customers.

 You should also provide appropriate training, such as roleplay exercises, to help salespeople handle pricing objections from customers.
 The better prepared they are to discuss price without defaulting to offering discounts, the better your sales results.

 The best new lead opportunities available to you are your existing customers.
 So your team’s success in selling new products or services into customers is, therefore, an important barometer of your sales organisation’s success.

 Track their progress in cross- and up-sell opportunities and use that data to look for patterns in customer responses to specific products or approaches by salespeople.
-For example, if a salesperson routinely has good success selling a specific feature to clients at a certain time into their contract with you then could be an important measurement to counter into your strategy.
+For example, if a salesperson routinely has good success selling a specific feature to clients at a certain time into their contract with you, then could be an significant measurement to counter into your strategy.